 Five years ago I hosted my very first Thanksgiving.
 At the time, I was living at the beach, renting a cute little two bedroom apartment with a lake view.
 Savannah, my Berner, was a year old, meaning I had successfully taken care of a living thing and kept it alive for an entire year.
-I was working my first real job, hence me being on call at the hospital rather than traveling home for the holiday.
-Basically, I felt like a real grown up (HA!).
+I was working my first real job, which is why I was on call at the hospital and had to host Thanksgiving rather than driving back home.
+I was a REAL grownup.

 Pear and Dark Chocolate Baked Oatmeal

-- 2 tablespoons unsalted organic butter, cut into tablespoons
+2 tablespoons unsalted organic butter, cut into cubes

-- While the oatmeal is cooling, make the browned butter.
-Place the butter in preferably a light colored pan (so you can see the color).
+While the oatmeal is cooling, make the browned butter.
+Place the butter in small skillet, preferably light colored (so you can see the color).
 Place the pan on medium heat and stir the butter constantly so it doesn't burn.
 It will bubble and foam, then the foam will start to subside (keep stirring!).
 Afterwards, you'll start to see it change in color to a caramel brown.
 Once it looks light brown and caramelized, pour the butter over the oatmeal.
-Slice and serve with plain yogurt and fresh fruit.
+Slice and serve, or cover and refrigerate up to 5 days.